SB4 Alabama 2010 1st Special Session

 - Retirement, Employees' Retirement System or the Teachers' Retirement System, future participants, state-paid portion and interest on retirement forfeited upon felony conviction, Retirement Systems of Alabama granted civil and criminal immunity

-This bill would substantially revise and reorganize existing law contained in Chapter 25 of Title 36, the Alabama Code of Ethics.
-Certain provisions of existing law would be moved, clarified, and revised in nine new articles as follows: General Provisions; State Ethics Commission; Complaints and Investigations; Misuse of Official Position; Gifts, Meals, Travel, etc.; Conflicting Financial Interests; Financial Disclosures; Lobbyists, Principals, and Others Interested in Government Action; and Violations – Reporting and Penalties.
+Key ProvisionsAI-generated summary using openai/gpt-5-nano on Feb 24, 2026.
+May contain errors — refer to the official bill text for accuracy.- Reorganizes and renumbers existing ethics provisions into nine articles (General Provisions; State Ethics Commission; Complaints and Investigations; Misuse of Official Position; Gifts, Meals, Travel, etc.; Conflicting Financial Interests; Financial Disclosures; Lobbyists, Principals, and Others Interested in Government Action; Violations – Reporting and Penalties) and updates definitions.

 - Subjects